victorcezeh/Crypto_Analytics_Project/README.md

 ## Project Introduction

-I have been tasked with analyzing data about cryptocurrencies.
-As a data engineer, my manager has shared some CSV files with me containing information needed to answer some questions for the company executives.
-Throughout this project, I will guide you through a step-by-step process on how I loaded and analyzed the data to help answer relevant business questions.
+I've been assigned the task of analyzing cryptocurrency data as a data engineer.
+My manager has provided CSV files containing crucial information required to address inquiries from company executives.
+This project will walk you through the process of loading and analyzing the data, step by step, to derive insights and answer pertinent business questions.

 ## Table of Contents